StatbotLLC/Samples/README.md

 Statistically Signifigant Signals:
 We have backtested all our strategies with historical data and made them available here.

 Our daily reports in the discord are examples of these principles, not specific investment advice.
 The graphs include the % allocation of each asset.
+The portfolio value is the raw account value.
+There are some straight lines where money was addded.

 # Disclaimer